Leeds-CDRC/NPM-Calculator/README.md

 ```bash
 R -e 'remotes::install_github("leeds-cdrc/nutrientprofiler@v1.0.0")'
 ```
+Note this only needs to be done the first time the environment is activated.

-And then run the app:
+And then run the app from the project directory:

 ```bash
 R -e "shiny::runApp(host='0.0.0.0', port=3838)"